Boulder Carbon Monoxide Poisoning Lawyer

 Carbon monoxide is odorless and colorless.
 Unfortunately, these characteristics make serious injuries and deaths all too common.
 If you or a loved one has been poisoned by carbon monoxide, you need skilled attorney to help you determine if you have a claim.

-To discuss your case, contact Jim Cederberg, a knowledgeable Boulder carbon monoxide poisoning attorney.
+To discuss your case, contact Luke Cederberg, a knowledgeable Boulder carbon monoxide poisoning attorney.

 How Carbon Monoxide Exposure Occurs

 Carbon monoxide is a normal product of combustion.
 Numerous precautions are written into building and plumbing codes to properly ventilate appliances and evacuate carbon monoxide away from structures.
 In high concentrations, it can cause damage to your brain and nervous systems.
 Carbon monoxide, when inhaled, prevents red blood cells from delivering oxygen throughout the body.
 In some tragic cases, this lack of oxygen can lead to death.

 Carbon monoxide is produced by a variety of products, including:

 - Water heaters